iExecBlockchainComputing/iexec-tutorials/README.md

 ### CloudCoinAnalysis

-This tutorial is a nice introduction to develop app using a dataset management, encrypted or not.
+This tutorial is a nice introduction to develop app with a dataset, encrypted or not.

 ### svm_bot